mgrandrath/nullable_infrastructure_kata_1/README.md

 One popular approach to provide such controlled infrastructure objects is to use so-called "mock objects" or "mocks".
 These are objects that implement the same interfaces as our infrastructure but are completely separate from our own production implementations.
+Instead of triggering a side effect a mock records the methods that have been called on it and the arguments that have been passed.
+The test then uses this information to assert that the tested code invoked the expected methods with the correct data.
 They are usually created using a mocking library or framework that automatically creates mock objects for a given interface.
 A significant downside of this approach is that tests that use mocks focus on testing the interactions between the tested code and the injected dependency instead of the resulting behavior.
 In general this leads to tests that are tightly coupled to implementation internals and that tend to hinder refactoring.

 The second approach is to use "fakes".
 These are implementations of our infrastructure interfaces that are specifically designed to be used inside